esuriru/narechi/docs/guides/moving_object_tutorial.md

     local original_scale = vec2(10, 12)
 ```

-Then, let's adjust the scale by a mathematical function as well
+Then, let's adjust the scale by a mathematical function as well as
-linked to the accumulating value.
+linking it to the accumulating value.

 ```lua
     local new_scale = original_scale * math.cos(accumulator)